3.9. Sandbox Integration

 Note

-In the web view of your Analysis Cockpit, navigate to Sandbox > Sandboxes.
+In the web view of your Analysis Cockpit, navigate to Settings > Connected Systems > Sandboxes.
 Click Add Sandbox in the top right corner.
 Keep the Name short and add a proper Description.

 Adding a new Sandbox